Helen Hope Montgomery Scott: Early life and education

-Early life and social environment

-Helen Hope Montgomery was initially educated by a governess, later spending a short period at Foxcroft School, a girls' boarding school in Virginia.
-She had begun riding at the age of four, and horsemanship was a major interest of hers throughout her lifetime.
+Montgomery was initially educated by a governess, and later spent a short period at Foxcroft School, a girls' boarding school in Middleburg, Virginia.
+She began riding at the age of four, and horsemanship was a major interest of hers throughout her lifetime.
 She was officially introduced to society as a debutante at Philadelphia's Assembly Ball in 1922.
-One of the oldest and most exclusive social gatherings in the United States, it has been held every year since 1748 and was historically reserved for members of the city's high society.
+One of the oldest and most exclusive social gatherings in the United States, it has been held every year since 1748 and was historically reserved for members of Philadelphia's high society.

-Philadelphia was America's leading city in the 18th century and became an industrial and commercial powerhouse by the 19th century.
-Its upper class at that time embraced a form of the class-consciousness described by Edith Wharton in such novels as The Age of Innocence, and the term White Anglo-Saxon Protestant (WASP) is said to have been coined to describe its members by sociologist Digby Baltzell.
+In the late 18th century, Philadelphia was the nation's leading city and became an industrial and commercial powerhouse by the 19th century.
+Its upper class at the time embraced a form of the class-consciousness described by Edith Wharton in such novels as The Age of Innocence, and the term White Anglo-Saxon Protestant (WASP) is said to have been coined to describe its members by sociologist Digby Baltzell.
 Philadelphia society, more traditional than that of New York City or San Francisco, consciously copied the manners and pursuits of the English aristocracy with private gentlemen's clubs, leisure pursuits such as fox hunting and rowing, and the annual debutante ball, held in the ballroom of the Bellevue-Stratford Hotel.

-As the beautiful daughter of an "old money" Philadelphia family, Helen Hope Montgomery received four marriage proposals the evening of her society debut, but did not accept any of them.
+As the beautiful daughter of an "old money" Philadelphia family, Montgomery received four marriage proposals the evening of her society debut, but did not accept any of them.
 The following year she met 24-year-old Edgar Scott, a grandson of Pennsylvania Railroad president Thomas A. Scott, at a Main Line dinner party.
 They dated only a dozen times before deciding to marry, but her parents insisted they wait nine months more.
 Their marriage was described as the society wedding of the year, and covered in minute detail by the press.
 The newlyweds moved into Orchard Lodge, a circa 1720 fieldstone house given to Scott by her father as a wedding present, which is on the Ardrossan estate in Radnor Township.

+Career

 Ardrossan

 The Pennsylvania Railroad, at one time the largest publicly traded corporation in the world, was the source of many great Philadelphia fortunes.
 The railroad's main trunk line to Harrisburg, developed in the 1840s, ran west from the city through farming country.
 In addition to acquiring right-of-way for its rail lines, the railroad also purchased farmland for suburban development and marketed properties as vacation homes, allowing Philadelphia's wealthy urbanites to escape the city's notoriously humid summers.
 These suburbs, known collectively as "The Main Line", developed rapidly.
 Wealthy Philadelphians purchased nearby farms, and upon hiring leading architects such as Horace Trumbauer and Frank Furness to design mansions, created a facsimile of aristocratic English country life.